hdgarrood/purescript-numeric-hierarchy-guide/euclidean-rings.rst

 * any pair of elements has at least one greatest common divisor, in the sense that any other common divisor divides a GCD,
-* it has a euclidean function which tells you the "size" of an element (and this sense of "size" is exactly same as in "greatest common divisor")
+* it has a euclidean function which tells you the "size" of an element (and this sense of "size" is exactly same as the sense of "greatest" in "greatest common divisor")
 * the Euclidean Algorithm can be used to find a GCD of any two elements of the ring.